seL4/l4v/tools/c-parser/README.md

              frame rules
 - `c_types`: only define the types in the C code, leave out function definitions
 - `c_defs`: only provide C definitions, leave out type definitions
+- `no_modifies`: do not generate "modifies" proofs (frame theorems that indicate the global variables each function can change).

 If neither of `c_types` and `c_defs` are supplied, both will be produced.